 The Commercial real estate market fell off the cliff in March 2020.

 Businesses are coming up with new and improved ways to stay sustainable in this weather.
 According to experts some of the following market trends are here to stay for the long term.
 It is expected to restructure the real estate industry permanently.

 1. A Brand New Office

-In post-pandemic commercial real estate, the office space needs to undergo some changes like enhanced amenities, larger square footage area to accommodate social distancing cubicles, improved ventilation system.
+In post-pandemic commercial real estate, the office space needs to undergo some changes like enhanced amenities, larger square footage area to accommodate social distancing cubicles and an improved ventilation system.

 2. New Lease Structure

-The transformation to the hybrid workplace, decrease of footfalls in retail stores, and the uncertainties of Covid-19 have led to a high increase in vacancy rates.
+The transformation to the hybrid workplace, the decrease in footfalls in retail stores, and the uncertainties of Covid-19 have led to a high increase in vacancy rates.